 Position - Strategic Communcations & K-12 Outreach Officer: I work with a team of WSU engineering students to inspire children’s interest and aptitude in STEM (Science, Technology, Engineering and Math) through fun and educational programming held on campus, at schools and within the community.
 I also coordinate strategic communications for the CoE,

-Best thing about being a Shocker: “Having my city right behind me”
+Best thing about being a Shocker: WuShock is the best mascot ever.

-Best place to relax on campus: Walking through the trees and flowers that are everywhere!
+Best place to relax on campus: Anywhere outside when flowers and bushes are in bloom.